epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 #### Exareme worker cannot access the local database

-If for unknown reasons an Exareme worker on a node cannot access the LDSM database on this node, despite the fact that it is correctly exposed on port 31432 of the localhost, an alternative configuration can be used.
+If for unknown reasons an Exareme worker on a node cannot access the LDSM database on a node, despite the fact that it is correctly exposed on port 31432 of the localhost, an alternative configuration can be used.
+The problem might be linked to the use of a firewall; the following is simply a solution that has proved useful in some case.

 The Exareme worker can be configured to access the LDSM directly at its container IP address, on the local port, with this configuration in the `settings.local.<node_alias>.sh` file: